Graduates and Students

 - Science – chemistry, geology, health and safety, environment, survey

 - Business – marketing, commerce, finance, economics, supply and logistics, training, human resources

 - Have graduated with a relevant and recognised degree within the last one year, or are due to graduate in the current academic year.

 - Have or will have graduated with an Upper 2nd Class degree.

 - Be a Kenya citizen.

 - Panel interview

-Applications are open each year in June/July; selection process takes place July through September; programmes commence in November.
+Applications are open each year in June/July; selection process takes place from July to September; programmes commence in November.